Surihix/CyArchiveTool/FormatStruct.md

 ## Format Structure

-**Important:** The format is not fully parsed and the byte values would have to be read in Little Endian
+**Important:** The format is not fully parsed and the byte values would have to be read in Little Endian.

 #### Header Section
 | Offset | Size | Type | Description |